 +49 (0) 89 / 2180 - 3894

-My research centers around formal epistemology, causal modeling and the metaphysics of causation, probability theory, Bayesian networks, and algorithmical aspects of classical and philosophical logic.
+My research centers around formal epistemology, causal modeling and the metaphysics of causation, Bayesian networks, and algorithmical aspects of classical and philosophical logic.
 I have a background in logic, computational linguistics, automata theory, databases, object oriented programming, and cognitive linguistics.
-In my doctoral thesis I dealt with causal inference from structured knowledge in an extended Bayes net interventionist setting.
+In my doctoral thesis I am dealing with causal inference from structured knowledge (causal and non-causal) in an extended Bayes net interventionist setting.

-… and downloads (including my academic CV): on my personal website logic.rforge.com
+- Find news and downloads (including my academic CV) on my personal website: logic.rforge.com

-… or recordings of talks by myself: on the LMUcast server and in my video channel "Concrete Causation" on iTunes U
+- Watch recordings of some of my talks on the LMUcast server and in my collection "Concrete Causation" on iTunes U